Craig Revel Horwood: Personal life

 Horwood was married to Jane Horwood from 1990 to 1992.
 In December 2014, Horwood informed a reporter from OK! magazine that "I was bisexual for a long time.
 I flitted between men and women quite a lot between the ages of 17 and 26.
 My wife Jane left me for another man.
 Then I fell in love with a bloke.
 I have been gay ever since."
 His former partner Damon Scott had been a runner up on Britain's Got Talent.

 Since early 2018, Horwood has been in a relationship with horticulturist Jonathan Myring.
-In April 2020 Horwood and Myring announced their engagement.
+In April 2020, Horwood and Myring announced their engagement.
 The pair, who met on Tinder, became engaged while in Tasmania.

 Horwood became a patron of the Royal Osteoporosis Society in 2009.
 In this, he has found common ground with Queen Camilla, the Society's Royal patron (whose mother, like his, had bone disease).
 The two of them danced the cha-cha-cha together, on a school visit to mark National Osteoporosis Day in 2009.

 In January 2015, Horwood revealed on ITV's Loose Women that he suffered from anorexia and body dysmorphia as a teenager and young dancer, as a result of trying to make himself look like other young men, and other dancers in particular.

 The 14th British series of Who Do You Think You Are? featured Horwood's ancestry in the second episode; in this, his family history research took him home to Australia, where he discovered that his family tree traces to Gloucestershire, Lancashire and Essex in England.
 Horwood found out that he is not the first dancer in his family, and that he is descended from gold prospectors who went bankrupt before becoming rich on finding a 250 oz gold nugget.
 He also learned further that his great-great-grandfather, Moses Horwood, who is revealed in the programme to have been a petty criminal from England, was convicted at the Gloucestershire assizes and transported to Van Diemen's Land (Tasmania) in 1841.
 Criminal records identified by TheGenealogist include a transportation document for Moses Horwood, showing he departed England on 1 December 1841 on board a ship called the John Brewer.

 In late 2021, Horwood moved to a seven-bedroom property dating back to 1867 in the Northamptonshire village of King's Cliffe.
 Horwood and Myring plan to marry, in August 2025, at St Matthew's Church, Normanton, at Rutland Water.

+Horwood is a patron of the Royal Osteoporosis Society.